amralaaeldin/Hotel__backend-task/README.md

 ## About

-The task is to request several data providers, organize this data to be in the same format, keynames and so on, apply filtering, sorting and paginating.
+The task is to request several data providers, organize this data to be in the same format, keynames and so on, apply filtering, sorting and pagination.

 - Backend side is now live on: https://hotels-php-amralaaeldin.000webhostapp.com/